 Definition

-An IRC is a certification that has been widely acknowledged as holding value within a specific industry or field.
+An industry-recognized credential (IRC) is a certification that has been widely acknowledged as holding value within a specific industry or field.
 Recipients of such credentials have demonstrated that they possess the knowledge, skills and competencies required to perform specific tasks or roles within that industry.
 IRCs are awarded by certifying bodies, trade associations or professional organizations that have established standards for proficiency and knowledge within that domain.
 Designed as a validation of an individual’s expertise, IRCs serve as a trusted benchmark for employers and stakeholders.

 Back to top